rodrickcalvin/Trivia-Question-App/README.md

 ## About the Stack

-We started the full stack application for you.
-It is designed with some key functional areas:
+The application is designed with some key functional areas:

 ### Backend